vincy-code/Weather-Dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-An application that uses user imput to give weater details.
+An application that uses user input to give weather details.